 Our Oil & Gas segment provides on-site and off-site biological remediation of soil that has been contaminated with oil or other pollutants as well as cleaning of storage tanks.
-We provide remediation and cleaning services in several sites and transfers the contaminated soil to our biopile facilities located in the Paulínia and Curitiba landfills.
+We provide remediation and cleaning services in several sites and transfer the contaminated soil to our biopile facilities located in the Paulínia and Curitiba landfills.
 In these facilities, the soil goes through a bioventing process whereby contaminated soil is stacked into engineered piles or cells with the aim of enhancing conditions required for biodegradation by controlling oxygen and nutrients such as phosphorus, nitrogen and water.
 Bacteria or microorganisms are added to the waste and the soil, in order to degrade hydrocarbon contaminants such as diesel that are affixed to the soil particles.
-Our Oil & Gas segment accounted for only 4.5% of our total net revenues from services rendered in 2016 and 1.9% in 2017.
+Our Oil & Gas segment accounted for only 1.9% of our total net revenues from services rendered in 2017 and 1.2% in 2018.

-This segment's soil remediation is provided primarily to one main customer, Petrobras, which accounted for 83.6% of the Oil & Gas segment's net revenues from services rendered in 2016 and 71.4% in 2017.
+This segment's soil remediation is provided primarily to one main customer, Petrobras, which accounted for 71.4% of the Oil & Gas segment's net revenues from services rendered in 2017 and 100% in 2018.
 Petrobras contracts with us to clean contaminated sites on an as needed, per-engagement basis, rather than on a fixed or term basis.
 Accordingly, revenues derived from our Oil & Gas segment are highly dependent on demand from Petrobras, and are therefore subject to volatility in direct correlation to increases or decreases in Petrobras' need for soil remediation services.